 Contenders: Harrison Walker (HWA), Joseph Clark (JCL)

 So far, the earliest record I have found relates to a walk undertaken by Harrison Walker and Joseph Clark, both residents of Keswick, in 1832.
 The pair captured Scafell, Helvellyn and Skiddaw (i.e. the three highest peaks in the district, with the notable - and rather odd - exception of Scafell Pikes and its main massif).
 The media of the day played a relatively straight bat in comparison to some of the spuriously superlative descriptions of subsequent endeavours.
-Drawing on the Carlisle Journal, the Morning Advertiser notes: "[that] considering the difficulty of ascending and descending these stupendous mountains, it may be considered a most arduous task" [idn62].
+Drawing on the Carlisle Journal, the Morning Advertiser notes: "[that] considering the difficulty of ascending and descending these stupendous mountains, it may be considered a most arduous task" [idn062].
 Indeed, we might go further and, in the absence of further evidence, note this as the inaugural Lake District 24-Hour Fell Record - three peaks in 18 hours.

-There is no primary evidence on the route chosen but we can put together an illustrative sketch, partly based on the routes of their successors (which give some clue as to the predominant ways of the era).
+There is no available evidence on the route chosen but we can put together an illustrative sketch, partly based on the routes of their successors (which give some clue as to the predominant ways of the era).
 Assuming they began in their native Keswick, a reasonable route to Scafell could be via Seathwaite, Styhead Tarn and Lord's Rake.
 Perhaps by way of Foxes Tarn, the pair wended through the Scafell Pikes massif and down to Angle Tarn, before reaching Greenup Edge and heading down to Wythburn.
 (Alternatively, they might have headed to Langdale for sustenance, then on to Grasmere.)
 From there to Helvellyn, descending the traditional white stones route to Thirlspot, then north up the drove road to Keswick.
 All that remains is a there-and-back to Skiddaw, presumably by the soon-to-become tourist route.
 All told, this maps out around 45 miles, not far off the "computed distance" (by the Victorian press) of "about 50".
 Like many future records, the route comes within spitting distance of a number of tops which would be later be claimed by future record-holders but omitted because the main object was to gain the named notable peaks, not the greatest number of tops.

 Why Scafell and not Scafell Pike?
-Based on limited evidence, I can only surmise that it was deemed a more worthy peak.
+I can only surmise that it was deemed a more worthy peak.
 The newspaper article notes the hills chosen were the "three highest... excepting the Pikes" so all were cognisant of the fact Lakeland's highest mountain was excluded (it was certainly known by that the time that the Pikes were taller, as we know from Jonathan Otley's guides and the notes of Dorothy Wordsworth).
 Perhaps the walkers' affections for Scafell's top were undimmed by its slightly subsidiary height.
 Either way, if the pair did indeed start at Keswick, it would have taken some effort and willpower to gain Scafell but not the Pike as well.

 ELLIOTT'S HORSESHOE [end1]